-- multi-stakeholder participation (i.e., more than just one organization); - is endorsed, recognized, funded, or contracted by the International Conference of the Great Lakes Region (ICGLR), European Union, OECD, United Nations or US government agency / stakeholder (USAID, state department); - increases the supply of conflict-free minerals (3TG or other raw minerals) or reduces human rights abuses associated with mineral extraction; - has a system of oversight and public reporting; and - does not allow donation, participation or activities by a manufacturer's foundation to meet requirements.
+- multi-stakeholder participation (i.e., more than just one organization); - is endorsed, recognized, funded, or contracted by the International Conference of the Great

+58 For example on a manufacturer's website or SEC's EDGAR (Electronic Data Gathering, Analysis, and Retrieval system), etc.

+Lakes Region (ICGLR), European Union, OECD, United Nations or U.S. government agency / stakeholder (USAID, state department);

+- increases the supply of conflict-free minerals (3TG or other raw minerals) or reduces human rights abuses associated with mineral extraction;

+- has a system of oversight and public reporting; and

+- does not allow donation, participation or activities by a manufacturer's foundation to meet requirements.